escapin/ElectionManager/README.md

 **Close Election** closes the selected election.
 It requires password confirmation, if one was set.

 **Remove Election** removes the selected election.
-If the voting results needs to be saved on the server, the election must be closed first.
+If the election result needs to be saved on the server, the election must be closed first.
 It requires password confirmation, if one was set.